Weekdays 9:30am - 7pm.

 Table of Contents

-Cryolipolysis has gained popularity as the non-invasive treatment promises fast and easy slimming results with no recovery time at home and guaranteed fat reduction of 20% to 25%.
+Cryolipolysis has gained popularity as a non-invasive treatment that promises fast and easy slimming results with no downtime and claims to reduce stubborn fat by 20% to 25%.

 Instead, the procedure had left her with the opposite of what she had envisioned.
 Evangelista tells People Magazine about her experience as she poses for the first time in five years, since retreating from the public eye after the unfortunate incident, shining light on the dangerous side effect she claims she was not warned about.